elixir-waffle/waffle/README.md

 [Waffle] is a flexible file upload library for Elixir with straightforward integrations for Amazon S3 and ImageMagick.

-Waffle is a flexible file upload library for Elixir with straightforward integrations for Amazon S3 and ImageMagick.

 [Documentation](https://hexdocs.pm/waffle)

 Thanks [Evrone design team] for Waffle's branding.